samuelIQ/Margin-Gaurd-Indicator/README.md

 Leverage auto updates and gives you max. lot allowed for your prop accounts for each pair you select on tradingview.

-This is the most advanced version every prop firm and margin is built into the code for issues with setup DM on X (x.com/nothyp)
+This is the most advanced version every prop firm and margin is built into the code for issues with setup message on Telegram t.me/nothyp